AsherJN/media-bias-extention/memory-bank/techContext.md

   - `json_id`: For dashboard items, the ID used in the JSON response
 - **Utility Functions**:
   - `loadPromptFramework()`: Loads the framework from JSON
+  - `flattenSections()`: Converts nested structure to flat array for backward compatibility
   - `concatenatePrompt()`: Combines sections into a complete prompt string
+  - `findSectionById()`: Locates sections in the nested structure
   - `updatePromptSection()`: Updates specific sections
+  - `getSectionsByCategory()`: Gets sections from a specific category
   - `savePromptFramework()`: Persists changes to storage

 ## Security Considerations